AI-Stuff/layered/README.md

 Instructions
 ------------

-Optionally, create a virtual environment and install Layered.
-You can safely ignore *"Failed building wheel"* messages.
-Then run it on an example problem.
-This will train a network with 1.3M weights to classify handwritten digits visualize progress.
+Optionally, create a virtual environment.
+The install and run Layered on an example problem.
+This will train a network with 1.3M weights to classify handwritten digits.
+You will see two charts for the current training costs and the error on the test set.
 After a couple of minutes, the error should drop below 3%.

 ```bash
 virtualenv . -p python3 --system-site-packages && source bin/activate